A cyberattack forces a big US health system to divert ambulances and take records offline

 “We are working around the clock with internal and external advisors to investigate, contain, and restore our systems,” the Ascension spokesperson's latest statement said.

-In the Change Healthcare cyberattack earlier this year, hackers entered a server that lacked multifactor authentication, a basic form of security.
-It was not clear Friday whether the same group was responsible for the Ascension attack.
+The attack against Change Healthcare earlier this year delayed insurance reimbursements and heaped stress on doctor’s offices around the country.
 Change Healthcare provides technology used by doctor offices and other care providers to submit and process billions of insurance claims a year.
-The attack delayed insurance reimbursements and heaped stress on doctor’s offices around the country.

-After hackers gained access in February, they unleashed a ransomware attack that encrypted and froze large parts of the company’s system.
+It was unclear Friday whether the same group was responsible for both attacks.

-Witty said the company’s core systems were now fully functional.
+Witty said Change Healthcare's core systems were now fully functional.
 But company officials have said it may take several months of analysis to identify and notify those who were affected by the attack.